m-gamao/m-gamao.github.io/_posts/2019-11-09-models_views_and_controllers_in_an_app.markdown

 The above examples are from my current lab.
-As you can see
+As you can see, the controllers and models are Classes.
+The view is in html, because it is the visual look of things.